CodeAL1990/javascript-sidescroller/README.md

 Add gravity property and set it to 0(for creating a 'shockwave') Link image to fire
-Create update method in Splash and call update on super Increment gravity by 0.1
+Create update method in Splash and call update on super Increase gravity by 0.1
-Increment y by gravity
+Increase y by gravity
 Create draw method with canvas reference in Splash
 Use drawImage on reference using 5 parameters(remember size property(radius) is used as the width and height) Import/export Splash to playerStates.js, alongside the other particle effects